dbascode/dbascode/README.md

 # DbAsCode
 ### Database As Code

-A tool to manage databases structure "as code" in `yaml` config files, allowing easy VCS storage, changes tracking, and automation.
+A tool to manage database structure "as code" in `yaml` config files, allowing easy VCS storage, changes tracking, and automation.

+## Supported Databases

+Currently, only PostgreSQL is supported.
+Other DBMS support should arrive in the future.

+## Project State

+This project is currently on the very early development stage.
+It is not recommended to use it in production.

 ## Installation